 - Then, add the dry ingredients to the wet ingredients, a little at a time.
 Mix and fold until a thick batter forms.
 Let the batter rest for ten minutes.

-Tips for Making Healthy Gluten-free Waffles
+Tips for Making The Bet Gluten-Free Waffles

 Ingredients